xtagon/chatsnek/README.md

-When ChatSnek plays a turn for a game of Battlesnake, it waits a small amount of time (depending on the game's timeout setting) and then plays the move corresponding to the most recently seen command in the chat.
+When ChatSnek plays a turn for a game of Battlesnake, it waits a small amount of time (depending on the game's timeout setting) and then plays the move corresponding to the highest voted direction from the chat.

 ## Open Invite